spikying/chptr/README.md

 OPTIONS
   -d, --digits=digits        [default: 2] Number of digits to use in file numbering initially.
 Defaults to `2`.
-  -d, --force                Overwrite config files if they exist -h, --help                 show CLI help
+  -f, --force                Overwrite config files if they exist -h, --help                 show CLI help
   -p, --path=path            [default: .]
 Path where root of project files are -r, --gitRemote=gitRemote  Git address of remote repository.